-Green Cross Australia has been heavily involved in the development of the Built Environment Sector Adaption Plan throughout 2017, 2018 and in 2019 proposed several initiatives under the Sector Adaptation Plan (SAP) Co-Investment Program funded by the Queensland Department of Environment and Science (DES) on behalf of built environment and infrastructure sector stakeholders.
+Green Cross Australia has been heavily involved in the development of the Built Environment Sector Adaption Plan throughout 2017-2020 and proposed several initiatives under the Sector Adaptation Plan (SAP) Co-Investment Program funded by the Queensland Department of Environment and Science (DES) on behalf of built environment and infrastructure sector stakeholders.

-Two proposals submitted by Green Cross Australia in December 2019 were assessed by the SAP+ Program Steering Committee against the criteria described in the program guidelines and are advancing to the next round in early 2020.
-The proposal are:
+Two proposals submitted by Green Cross Australia in December 2019 were assessed by the SAP+ Program Steering Committee against the criteria described in the program guidelines and were advancing to the next round in early 2020.
+These proposals were:

 - 1. Hypothetical: The heat is on - 2.
-Ideate mate before it's too late: Exploring opportunities in the built environment & infrastructure sector to address resilience
+Ideate mate before it's too late: Exploring opportunities in the built environment and infrastructure sector to address resilience.